 WIOA Works Illinois

-WIOA Works Illinois is an online resource to assist business and industry leaders, policymakers, community organizations, and workforce professionals in achieving success under the Workforce Innovation and Opportunity Act (WIOA).
+WIOA Works Illinois is an online resource that assists business and industry leaders, policymakers, community organizations, and workforce professionals in achieving success under the Workforce Innovation and Opportunity Act (WIOA).
 This site will keep you up-to-date on state policies and programs, highlight local innovation by sharing best practices and success stories, and outline specific policies to ensure a skilled workforce for our state's employers.

-The Workforce Innovation and Opportunity Act (WIOA) took effect on July 1, 2015, which superseded the Workforce Investment Act of 1998 (WIA) and amended the Adult Education and Family Literacy Act, the Wagner-Peyser Act, and the Rehabilitation Act of 1973.
+The Workforce Innovation and Opportunity Act (WIOA) took effect on July 1, 2015, superseding the Workforce Investment Act of 1998 (WIA) and amending the Adult Education and Family Literacy Act, the Wagner-Peyser Act, and the Rehabilitation Act of 1973.

-WIOA formally adopts many parts of Illinois' progressive workforce development model nationwide, aiming to ensure that our workforce system is job-driven responding to the needs of the employers and preparing workers for jobs available now and in the future.
+WIOA formally adopts many parts of Illinois' progressive workforce development model nationwide, aiming to ensure that our workforce system is job-driven, responding to employers' needs and preparing workers for jobs that are available now and in the future.

 Events

-This serves as a public notice of meetings.
-Access logistics and materials with the event.
+This serves as a public notice of IWIB meetings.
+Access logistics and materials for the event.

 Successes